-A tricky conversation covers any topic that might be embarrassing or controversial for either you or your child to discuss.
-It could also be something that might cause a heated discussion or a blow-up between the two of you.
+Difficult conversations cover any topic that might be embarrassing, upsetting or controversial for either you or your child.
+It could also be something that might cause an argument or a conflict between the two of you.

-Here are some tips to help you manage these conversations:
+Here are some tips to help you manage difficult conversations.

 Try to stay calm.
 Be honest if you’re shocked by the topic, but reassure your child that you do want to discuss the issue.
 This can help your child feel he can talk to you about anything.

 - Make sure the first thing you say to your child is something that lets her know you’re happy that she wants to talk to you.
 For example, ‘I’m so happy that you trust me to help you with this’.

 Listen to your child.
 This means giving your child a chance to talk through what’s going on, without you trying to fix the situation.
 Often, teenagers aren’t expecting you to fix things – they just want you to listen.

 - Avoid being critical or judgmental, or getting emotional.
 If you need to let off steam, choose another adult to talk to when your child isn’t around.